 Lewis and Greg have decades of combined on-site experience training every personality type and position.
 They are empathetic listeners and confident problem solvers that ask the right questions to help people say what they mean.
 David recalls his experience with the team, “If it were just Mike and I in the room imagining the problems the dispatcher was having, we wouldn’t know where to begin.
 They helped us formulate the questions we wanted to ask.
 One-by-one – the dispatcher came into the room, the payroll person came into the room, the estimators and equipment manager, and so on.
 Greg would talk, and Lewis would translate what was happening in the conversation into problem statements.”

 What David discovered was that having Lewis and Greg on site opened up the opportunity to solve their problems, and not just receive a cookie-cutter training that might not apply directly to how they did business.
-“They listened to our problems, and the difficulties we were having, and they helped us formulate solutions,”said David.
+“They listened to our problems, and the difficulties we were having, and they helped us formulate solutions,” said David.
 “From there, we created problem statements and post-solutions in a list that we prioritized together.
 Some of these items will be on this list for a long time.
 But, we have a roadmap of HCSS Assessment Action Items that we can turn to when we are ready for the next change.”

 Why Change, Why Now?

 “When you hit success in one aspect, what’s next?
 For me, we want to make our processes and tools as efficient as possible,” says David.
 “As you begin to turn your timecards in on time, and management no longer has to worry about that – that takes that worry off their plate, and we can go tackle the next thing.
-So as we can begin to check off these boxes, and get them off our list, that confidence grows and ultimately it allows time to improve other areas.
+So as we can begin to check off these boxes, and get them off our list, that confidence grows, and ultimately it allows time to improve other areas.
 I think it allows managers and executives to sleep a little better and that makes me feel good.”

 “Too often there are folks at companies that thrive off of being firefighters.
-They might be really good at solving crisis for companies, and you may be able to put them in a role where they can just do that,” David explained.
+They might be really good at solving crises for companies, and you may be able to put them in a role where they can just do that,” David explained.
 “The problem with that internally, when someone thrives on fighting fires, is that they are never looking forward to creating big lists like what we received from Lewis and Greg.
-With this Action Item List we are looking to squash potential fires on an annual basis.”
+With this Action Item List, we are looking to squash potential fires on an annual basis.”

 Plan for the Future

-“I would recommend the assessment to anyone that has had HCSS products for 5 year range,” says David.
+“I would recommend the assessment to anyone that has had HCSS products for 5-year range,” says David.
 “I wouldn’t define it as a company that is struggling.
 We all might think we are struggling, but all good companies think they’re doing worse than they actually are.”

 “This list is for companies looking to do better.
 Lewis and Greg assured us with the statement: ‘You’re not the only one that struggles with this.’
 That was good to know because it was also paired with, ‘Here is the best way to handle it,” says David.
 “80% of successful companies are doing this, and you can do it however you want, but this is how a successful company would do it.
 Without question, this list of Action Items works really well. ”